Trump wins Idaho GOP caucus with overwhelming support; many participants favor returning to primary

 Idaho previously held its presidential primary election in March, but the state Legislature passed a new law last year that eliminated the election in order to save money and consolidate elections.

 Officials said the intent was to move the presidential primary to the same day as other state primary elections in May, but the presidential primary was simply removed instead.
-So, the caucus took its place.
+The caucus took its place.

 "I worry about the general election because of his volatility," Mike McNamara said.